sothea64/learning/dotnetcore-transactionscope.md

                                          asyncFlowOption: TransactionScopeAsyncFlowOption.Enabled)
   )
   {
-      if (DbContext.Database.GetDbConnection().State != System.Data.ConnectionState.Open)
+      //- Check to see is Connection to data base is already open, if not Open a connection if (DbContext.Database.GetDbConnection().State != System.Data.ConnectionState.Open)
       {
           DbContext.Database.GetDbConnection().Open();
       }
+      //- Invoke action that pass from parameter
       T t = await action?.Invoke();
-      scope.Complete();
+      //- After action complete, tell scope to Complete scope.Complete();
       return t;
   }